 Pro tip: pack your own glow sticks to use on pirate night!

 Pirate Night Fireworks

-The fireworks show, Buccaneer Blast, takes place late in the evening (10pm).
+The fireworks show, Buccaneer Blast, takes place late in the evening (10pm) on the Disney Fantasy and Disney Dream.
 Our first cruise we missed it because we were in our stateroom with our kids fast asleep.
 Long, fun days of vacation had them exhausted!
 We did hear the fireworks and I later heard that we might have been able to see a bit of it off our verandah as we were on the starboard side.
 I can’t say for sure.
 I was so exhausted I stayed in bed and went to sleep as well.

 A few months later my husband and I cruised without the kids for our anniversary.
 This time we made a point to check out the show to get an idea of what we missed on the previous cruise.
 This show was definitely aimed more at the older crowd and featured Jack Sparrow instead of Mickey Mouse.

 Credits: Project Mouse (Pirates) Bundle by Britt-ish Designs and Sahlin Studio.

 Once again we arrived too late for close viewing, but that wasn’t a worry since we didn’t have our kids.
 Instead, we intentionally headed to the upper deck to watch from above.
 Even behind a few other guests, we could still see the show pretty well thanks to the Funnel Vision and, of course, the fireworks were easy to see as they soared overhead.

 Note: the Classic ships (Disney Magic and Disney Wonder) also offer a fun pirate evening show when in the Caribbean.
 To our disappointment, it’s only the one late evening show.
 It does feature Mickey and friends so it’s family friendly, but you will have to keep the kids up after 10p to enjoy it.